Jubei-Mitsuyoshi/aaa-debian-repo/README.md

  removed to increase speed and stability, if not running under root privelages please use the regular debian package

+Package: gir1.2-cinnamondesktop-3.0
+Source: cinnamon-desktop
+Version: 2.0.4
+Architecture: amd64
+Maintainer: Clement Lefebvre <root@linuxmint.com>
+ This package provides the include files and static library for the Cinnamon desktop library functions.
+ .
+ This package contains the introspection data for CinnamonDesktop

+Package: gir1.2-muffin-3.0
+Source: muffin
+Version: 2.0.5
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Muffin is the window manager used by Cinnamon.
+ .
+ This package contains the GObject introspection data which may be used to generate dynamic bindings.

+Package: gir1.2-nemo-3.0
+Source: nemo
+Version: 2.0.8
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Nemo is the official file manager and graphical shell for the Cinnamon desktop.
+ .
+ This package can be used by other packages using the GIRepository format to generate dynamic bindings.

+Package: libcinnamon-control-center-dev
+Source: cinnamon-control-center
+Version: 2.0.9
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ This package contains the files needed to build Control Center panels

+Package: libcinnamon-control-center1
+Source: cinnamon-control-center
+Version: 2.0.9
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ This package contains the library used by Control Center panels

+Package: libcinnamon-desktop-dev
+Source: cinnamon-desktop
+Version: 2.0.4
+Architecture: amd64
+Maintainer: Clement Lefebvre <root@linuxmint.com>
+ This package provides the include files and static library for the Cinnamon desktop library functions.

+Package: libcinnamon-desktop0
+Source: cinnamon-desktop
+Version: 2.0.4
+Architecture: amd64
+Maintainer: Clement Lefebvre <root@linuxmint.com>
+ This library is used by Cinnamon to load the .desktop files.

+Package: libcjs-dev
+Source: cjs
+Version: 2.0.0
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Makes it possible for applications to use all of GNOME's platform libraries using the Javascript language.
+It's mainly based on the Mozilla javascript engine and the GObject introspection framework.
+ .
+ This package contains the development files applications need to build against.

+Package: libcjs0c
+Source: cjs
+Version: 2.0.0
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Makes it possible for applications to use all of GNOME's platform libraries using the Javascript language.
+It's mainly based on the Mozilla javascript engine and the GObject introspection framework.
+ .
+ This is the shared library applications link to.

 Package: libcompizconfig0
 Source: compiz
 Version: 1:0.9.10+13.10.20131011-aaa